CARTAvis/carta-frontend/docs_website/docs/code-snippet-tutorial/moment-images.md

 The process of generating moment images can be done using code snippets.

-The configuration for the generator is accessible via [`SpectralProfileWidgetStore`](/api/.-stores/class/SpectralProfileWidgetStore).
+The configuration for the generator is accessible via <ApiLink path="/.-stores/class/SpectralProfileWidgetStore">`SpectralProfileWidgetStore`</ApiLink>.
 Available moment types (as enum) can be found [here](https://carta-protobuf.readthedocs.io/en/latest/enums.html#moment).
 Example code:

 ```javascript
 // Open an image